Sprchoir/Diff_pert/README.md

 I've constrcuted the whole pipeline of the model on the whole Adamson dataset and adjusted some model settings.

 Here is the model performance for the whole model:
-The overall MSE is about 0.1 and MSE for top 20 DE is about 0.6, Pearson R^2 is about 0.07.
+The overall MSE is about 0.1 and MSE for top 20 DE is about 0.55, Pearson R^2 is about 0.07.
+The low-rank diffusion MSE is about 0.05.